Urucas/labs/jspicture/README.md

 JSPicture
 ====

 Add the JS Logo to your picture!
-Drag to the logo to the perfect position and creat it!
+Drag the logo to the perfect position, create it and download it!

 Use javascript, canvas, FileReader, php